undecidedapollo/pylot-flow/README.md

 const val = res[0]; //6
 ```

-### Declarative (Explicit coding)
+### Imperative approach (Explicit coding)

 To save on compute cycles you could use a for loop and break early.
-The issue is that it makes the implementation imperative instead of declarative.
-You waste time writing code telling the computer what to do, instead of focusing on what you want.
+The issue is that it makes the implementation imperative (explicit) instead of declarative.
+You waste time writing code telling the computer what to do and how to do it, instead of focusing on the result.

 ```javascript
 //Find first number when multiplied by two that is greater than 10.